 What is the one common denominator in each of these conflicts?
 The common denominator is this: Each conflict or beef reduces to disputes over things such as access to sex, money, spheres of influence, stature, power, turf or territory, and resources with a seeming inability of the parties to the conflicts to find a common ground or to peacefully resolve their differences.
 Each conflict basically is about the same thing.
 The same thing is this: These varying confrontations and conflicts reduce to us-versus-them quests for supremacy.
 The same thing is this: All of these conflicts are deadly in that many humans perish in the process.
 The only real difference between each conflict is in scope, scale, and intensity.
 Some of these conflicts do not extend beyond a few city blocks while others extend across several countries.
 I can think of seven words to describe all of these varying human conflicts, and they are these: pure unadulterated shortsighted ridiculousness to the maximum.

-Upon reflecting on the stakes, it is unfathomable to me how a few power-hungry despots around the world, in their bids to cling to power, possibly could trigger the end of the world.
-The world's end could be triggered because these despots, tactically speaking, could drag their opposing nuclear-power partners smack into the middle of the despots' domestic body politics.
+Upon reflecting on the stakes, it is unfathomable to me how a few power-hungry despots and tyrants around the world, in their bids to cling to power, possibly could trigger the end of the world.
+The world's end could be triggered because these despots and tyrants, tactically speaking, could drag their opposing nuclear-power partners smack into the middle of the despots' domestic body politics.
 The question becomes this: Are the superpowers stupid enough to fall for the despots' bait, or will saner heads prevail instead?
 For the nuclear powers to allow a couple of murdering despots to lead the superpowers into a face-off, which quite possibly could trigger a world war, the outcome could lead to human extinction or could lead to the murder of all humans on Earth (that is, if the nuclear bombs should start falling).
 To me, such a scenario or development would go beyond being shortsighted and ridiculous and would move into the realm of being downright cuckoo.

 Some might argue that there are, indeed, distinguishing factors between the opposing parties in these conflicts.
 They might cite distinguishing factors such as defensive versus offensive actions or proactive versus reactive actions.
 When probing the root causes of these kinds of conflicts, sometimes these kinds of arguments of justification become little more than distinctions without a difference.
 For, the bottom-line is this: Humans continue to suffer and die senselessly and to die unnecessarily as a result of these conflicts.
 The outcome of these kinds of conflicts is still a bunch of mess with humans behaving as blood-thirsty savages instead of them behaving as the wise creatures whom they purport to be.
 Among other human challenges, the ongoing human-on-human cycle of hatred, violence, and killing—that is, Hell on Earth—permanently must be broken.